Oxford, England

 Campus sits away from the most traveled parts of Oxford but also in easy reach.
 Located near the trendy Jericho neighborhood, you’re just a 15-minute walk from the city center.

 While the Oxford experience is amazing all on its own, being in England is an incredible opportunity to explore UK culture.
 IFSA makes it easy, with IFSA excursions and activities, all included with no extra fees.
-Possibilities include a West End London theater performance, a cooking contest in the tent made famous by the Great British Bake Off, and a visit to Darcy’s Pemberly—really Chatsworth House—from the Pride and Prejudice film production.
+Possibilities include a West End theater performance, a session in the famous The Great British Bake Off tent, and exploring below ground with a former coal miner in Wales.

 Details at a Glance